ApparentlyVenus/cv-fod-detection/README.md

 | Training time | 38 min on RTX 2050 4GB |
 | ONNX export | 12.3MB |

 Training ran for 50 epochs on a laptop GPU.
-The model is a YOLOv8n fine-tuned on domain-specific data.
+The model is a YOLOv8n fine-tuned on the FOD-i2kfx dataset.
 The mAP@0.5 of 92.8% sits in line with modified YOLOv8 variants published in research on this exact problem.

 Images from the dataset, a live demo image, and the results of the training are published in the `assets/` directory.